VictoriaMetrics-Community/mcp-victoriametrics/cmd/mcp-victoriametrics/resources/vm/content/operator/configuration.md

     enable_converter_ownership: false
     # -- By default, operator creates psp for its objects.
     psp_auto_creation_enabled: true
-    # -- Enables custom config-reloader, bundled with operator.
-    # It should reduce  vmagent and vmauth config sync-time and make it predictable.
-    useCustomConfigReloader: false

   # -- extra settings for the operator deployment. full list Ref: https://docs.victoriametrics.com/operator/vars
   env: